rackerlabs/design-system/_docs/style/text-conventions/capitalization.md

 - Coordinating conjunctions (and, or).
 - Prepositions with fewer than five letters (to, on, at, by, from) unless they are the first or last words of the element.
 - Infinitives (to, in, an).
 - Capitalize the second word in a hyphenated compound if it would normally be capitalized as a single word.
-For example, you would capitalize both words in Quick-Find Options, but you would only capitalize Add in Add-on Choices.
+For example, you would capitalize both words in **Quick-Find** Options, but you would only capitalize **Add** in Add-on Choices.

-The following table shows examples for title-style capitalization:
+The following table includes examples for title-style capitalization:

 {% figure [caption:"Title-style capitalization examples"] [class:"image bg-light border"] %}
 | Use | Don't use  |